 */.
 Each line between them must begin with a

 <?php /* * The night is dark and * full of terrors. */ print_r('I am the King');

-Create a single line comment with the folowing text:
+Create a one-line comment with the text:

 You know nothing, Jon Snow!.

 The exercise doesn't pass checking.
 What to do? 😶

 If you've reached a deadlock it's time to ask your question in the «Discussions».
 How ask a question correctly:

 - Be sure to attach the test output, without it it's almost impossible to figure out what went wrong, even if you show your code.
 It's complicated for developers to execute code in their heads, but having a mistake before their eyes most probably will be helpful.